 …for the best views of the old medina of Essaouira.
 That’s where the picture above is from!
 And yes, that’s the wind, this is not staged or Photoshopped.

-…in the sleepy surf town of Sidi Kaouki.
+…in this adorable sleepy surf town.
 Or get your surf on, of course.
 There are only a handful of cafes, surf shops, and hotels in the area.
 Oh, and camels roaming the beach too!

 8. Get lost in the Fes Medina